glennawatson/ghuntley/content/lately.md

 # where?

-I’m away from home which is Sydney, Australia.
-It’s Summer.
-I’m observing [the PST timezone](https://time.is/Seattle).
+I’m home which is Sydney, Australia.
+It’s Autumn.
+I’m observing [the AEST timezone](https://time.is/Sydney).

 # upcoming conferences